spinnaker/halyard/docs/commands.md

 #### Parameters
 `MASTER`: The name of the master to operate on.
- * `--address`: (*Required*) The address of the travis API ([https://api.travis-ci.org](https://api.travis-ci.org)).
+ * `--address`: (*Required*) The address of the Travis API ([https://api.travis-ci.org](https://api.travis-ci.org)).
- * `--base-url`: (*Required*) The base URL to the travis UI ([https://travis-ci.org](https://travis-ci.org)).
+ * `--base-url`: (*Required*) The base URL to the Travis UI ([https://travis-ci.org](https://travis-ci.org)).
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
- * `--github-token`: (*Sensitive data* - user will be prompted on standard input) The github token to authentiacte against travis with.
+ * `--github-token`: (*Sensitive data* - user will be prompted on standard input) The Github token to authenticate against Travis with.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--number-of-jobs`: How many jobs the travis integration should fetch from the api each time the poller runs.
-If you have a busy Travis server and/or some very slow builds, you might need to increase this from the default value (100).
-Example: A build takes 60 minutes to complete.
-By the time it is completed, more than 100 other jobs have ran.
-Then the slow build will have been pushed out of the polling window.
+Unless you have a very busy Travis server, you shouldn't need to change this value.
+It is most efficient to increase it in multiples of 100.
+Default: 100
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this build master or use it as a trigger source.
  * `--write-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to be able to run jobs on this build master.